 Other Kid-Friendly Museums

 If you’re looking for more of an educational adventure with the kids, you’re in luck.
 Wichita and the surrounding area has a wide variety of free and reasonably priced museums to choose from.

 - Wichita-Sedgwick County Historical Museum on Main & William St. downtown: is a great place to take the family to learn about our city’s history.
 You can explore a Victorian cottage, a vintage toy exhibit, as well as an exhibit all about Wichita’s history among others.
 There is also children’s area where they can touch and explore a telephone booth, a typewriter and all the uses of a buffalo.
 Admission for children under age 6 is FREE.
 Adults are $5 and kids ages 6 to 12 are $2.

 - Kansas Firefighters Museum on 1300 S. Broadway: is inside of a two-story original Wichita firehouse.
-This is a kid-friendly museum (though I have not been myself-not yet!)
+This is a kid-friendly museum (Though I have not been myself.
+Not yet anyway!)
 They are open on Saturday from 11 a.m. to 3 p.m. and by appointment for groups over 15.
 Admission is FREE for kids under 5, adults are $5, seniors are $2.50 and students in grades K-12 are $3.